garvkhurana/customer-churn-ann/README.md

 Visualized key metrics such as accuracy, loss, precision-recall curve, and confusion matrix.
 Derived insights and actionable recommendations for reducing customer churn.
 Getting Started

+Here I have also deployed this project at local hosting through Flask:

 To replicate the results of this project or explore the implementation further, follow these steps:

 Clone the repository to your local machine: